Jarichi/Mysteries-of-Rankhra/1 Management and Git/werkplaats Jaimy.md

 Story:
 All party members are connected to concepts of creation.
 Janib'rankhra has a mural with gemstones and symbols representing the concept.
 The gems light up when someone in connecting with the concepts gets close.
+The symbol lights up when a key is present (some artifact, or object,, memory, or whatever) Which embodies the concept.

+Cynthia's character has been affected by the concept of reflection.
+She has a memory that she can't access, making the symbol flicker or smthn.
+She needs to visit the concept to get this back.

 Twan: Growth
 Joris: Flow
 Robin: Whimsy
+Daan: Exploration
+Cynthia: reflection
+???: change (semyon?)
+???: connection